ebemunk/blog/content/post/2018-01-20-lost-text-mining.md

 The end of seasons 3 and 5 have way more characters speaking than any other by a large margin, and S6-E14 has only 8 characters that speak in it for the whole episode!
 Now in one sense, that seems very low, but the next graph shows how much impact even 1 character can have on the whole show.

-I find this next graph really interesting, because it shows very obviously how central characters are to the story.
+I find this next graph really interesting, because it shows very obviously how central some characters are to the story.
 Firstly, there are **676** characters that appear throughout the show's lifetime.
 Below is a histogram of characters put in 500-word buckets.
 So you can see that 593 characters speak between 0-500 words throughout the whole show.
 These are the `THUG #2`s and `SECOND MAN`s of the show that set mood or provide information, but their existence is just a plot device.

 On the histogram are two cumulative percentage lines, one for number of characters, and one for number of words.
 This tells us what percentage of these measures we've seen so far as we progress up to higher word counts.
 So, we can see what percentage of characters contribute to what percentage of the words spoken.